openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 ▸ **age**(`dateString`): `string`

-Gets a human readable age represention of the provided date string.
+Gets a human readable and locale supported age represention of the provided date string.

 #### Parameters